brson/brson.github.com/beer/_posts/2020-11-08-toppling-goliath-dorothys-new-world-lager.md

 or some other cheap American lager that I don't often taste.
 That's interesting and connects with the "new world lager" name.

-So this is kind of like if Budweiser was really good.
+So this is kind of like if Budweiser was really good, and made with modern American craft hopping techniques.

 5